-Realizing that we are playing someone else’s story is not always the easiest thing to accept as gamers.
+Realizing that we are playing someone else’s story is not always the easiest thing to accept.

 Somehow we think that when we pay our money for the game, we are entitled to an experience we think is best.
 Never mind the fact that developers have spent years if not decades and untold amounts of cash to produce what we now have in front of us.
 We paid our hard earned money on this game, so it damn well better be everything we want it to be.